 You can add more vegetables if you want and combine them as you please (cucumber slices, red peppers, carrots and so on) and add all the condiments that you enjoy, but don’t make it spicy!
 It’s delicious!

 NOTE: You can basically make your own wraps out of anything.
 Beans are good to mix up in there, avocado slices or guacamole… the options are endless here as long as you use low fat, no sugar, and foods you cook at home instead of wraps brought from the store!

-You can eat salads in all combinations, but here is my favorite, especially during the summer: one large tomato, 1 medium cucumber, half a red pepper, half an onion (or 1-2 green onions) and a quarter cup white or feta cheese.
+You can eat salads that combine all sorts of vegetables, but here is my favorite, especially during the summer: one large tomato, 1 medium cucumber, half a red pepper, half an onion (or 1-2 spring onions) and a quarter cup white/feta cheese.

 Sprinkle some salt and a bit of extra virgin olive oil, and you have a delicious salad!
 Optional: add several olives for some extra flavor!